 Without an automated solution, image management for a responsive web design site requires constant coding, resizing, and storage.
 Our example with 20,000 products, 4 images per product, and 3 image sizes requires labor and resources to keep up.
-Between front-end developers salaries, graphic artists salaries, and image storage costs, an e-commerce firm might spend $28,000 per month.
+Between front-end developers' salaries, graphic artists' salaries, and image storage costs, an e-commerce firm might spend $28,000 per month.

 ImageEngine drastically simplifies the process.
 Only one master version of an image is needed.
 The rest is automatic.
-Therefore 90% of the process and costs is eliminated.
+Therefore 90% of the process and costs are eliminated.
 And developer resources can be re-assigned to more strategically valuable projects.
 This generates $25,200 of savings per month.

 The third element of the ROI for Image Optimization is the cost of this smart CDN technology.
 A key concept for CDN costs is the concept of un-optimized vs. optimized image payload.
 To distinguish the optimized image payload, we quantify and bill for usage in “Smart Bytes”.
 To make the comparison, let’s look at the current un-optimized payload first: